Eat, Drink, Dance: A Curated Tour of Dublin’s Culinary Culture

 Neil says: Sound clientele, a laid back atmosphere and a lovely Guinness.
 It’s usually a pint of blackcurrant for me, but we'll see how long that lasts…

-We recommend: Officially the king of the Dublin toastie, the delicacy that’s so prevalent it’s earned its own poster dedication.
+We recommend: Officially the king of the Dublin toastie, available day and night, ensure you ask for the 'Special'!

 Damson Diner - 52 S. William St., Dublin 2 - http://damsondiner.com/